marklogic-community/grove-core-react-components/README.md

 ## Contributing

-### Local Development of `muir-react`
+### Local Development of `muir-core-react-components`

-You can use npm to link your local version of muir-react into an existing Muir React UI Application.
-First go into your `muir-react` directory and run the following to create a link on your machine from the name `muir-react` to this directory:
+You can use npm to link your local version of muir-core-react-components into an existing Muir React UI Application.
+First go into your `muir-core-react-components` directory and run the following to create a link on your machine from the name `muir-core-react-components` to this directory:

-    cd {path-to-your-copy-of-muir-react}
+    cd {path-to-your-copy-of-muir-core-react-components}
     npm link

 We need just one version of React.
-Because of the way the Node package manager (npm) can duplicate dependencies, this means we have to link your local `muir-react`'s version of React to your host application's.
+Because of the way the Node package manager (npm) can duplicate dependencies, this means we have to link your local `muir-core-react-components`'s version of React to your host application's.

     npm link {path-to-your-muir-project}/ui/node_modules/react

 To complete the link, go into your Muir Project's `/ui` directory and run:

     cd {path-to-your-muir-project}/ui
-    npm link muir-react
+    npm link muir-core-react-components

-In order to see your changes to muir-react in your Muir Project, you will have to build muir-react:
+In order to see your changes to muir-core-react-components in your Muir Project, you will have to build muir-core-react-components:

-    cd {path-to-your-copy-of-muir-react}
+    cd {path-to-your-copy-of-muir-core-react-components}
     npm run build

 ### Tests